mikemorris12/UTCDW_Guidebook/Chapter3/chapter3_summary.md

 ## Chapter Summary

-This chapter has been about accessing downloading, and exploratory analysis of different sources of climate data.
+This chapter has been about accessing, downloading, and exploratory analysis of different sources of climate data.
 These include:

 * Station observations
 * Gridded observations